-By the end of the assimilation period at 0200 UTC 9 May 2007, all three experiments produce an MCS with reflectivity structure very similar to that observed by radar.
-Composite radar data calculated from model fields for CNTL, NoCASA, and NoMMP (Figs. 4a-c) correspond well to the composite radar reflectivity measured by WSR-88D (Fig. 4d).
-The analyzed composite reflectivity at 0200 UTC for all three experiments compares closely with the observed reflectivity in terms of the intensity and location of the main convective cells and stratiform rain region and the overall shape of the bow echo (Fig. 4).
-In both the model simulations and observations, a LEV is present at the northern end of the line of strongest convection, located in the western portion of the CASA IP-1 network (Fig. 4).
-Subtle differences between experiments are present in the composite reflectivity fields near the CASA network (Figs. 4a-c).
-Minor differences between the analyses (Figs. 4a-c) and the observations (Fig. 4d) of radar reflectivity are notable in the southern portion of the domain, where all three experiments underestimate the coverage and intensity of the strong echo region where the reflectivity is greater than 35 dBZ.
-Insufficient low-level radar coverage in southwestern portion of the domain is believed to have contributed to the model error there, while underestimation of the intensity of the main convective line is likely due to undercorrection to the background forecast by the ensemble filter, which can occur as a result of underdispersion in the ensemble.
+By the end of the assimilation period at 0200 UTC 9 May 2007, all three experiments produce a MCS with reflectivity structure very similar to that observed by radar.
+Composite radar data calculated from model fields for CNTL, NoCASA, and NoMMP (Fig. 4a-c) correspond well to composite radar reflectivity measured by WSR-88D (Fig. 4d).
+Analyzed composite reflectivity at 0200 UTC for all three experiments compares closely with observed reflectivity in terms of the intensity and location of the main convective cells and stratiform rain region and the overall shape of the bow echo (Fig. 4).
+In both model simulations and observations, a LEV is present at the northern end of the line of strongest convection, located in the western portion of the CASA IP1 network (Fig. 4).
+Subtle differences between experiments are present in the composite reflectivity fields near the CASA network (Fig. 4a-c).
+Minor differences between the analyses (Fig. 4a-c) and the observations (Fig. 4d) of radar reflectivity are notable in the southern portion of the domain, where all three experiments underestimate the coverage and intensity of the strong echo region where the reflectivity is greater than 35 dBZ.
+Insufficient low-level radar coverage in southwestern portion of the domain is believed to have contributed to the model error there, while underestimation of the intensity of the main convective line is likely due to under-correction to the background forecast by the ensemble filter, which can occur as a result of under-dispersion in the ensemble.